Definition of Forward Integration

 - The business may lose its core competencies and hold off the core business it is involved.

-- It may eventually lead to mergers and acquisitions which if not successful in the future leads to a big loss for the business.
+- May eventually lead to mergers and acquisitions, which, if unsuccessful in the future, lead to a big loss for the business.

 - It may lead to unforeseen labor issues.

-- At times there is rise in obsolescence due to the application of newer technologies.
+- At times there is a rise in obsolescence due to the application of newer technologies.

 Forward Integration vs Backward Integration

-As the name suggests forward integration means a company has to bring other companies which were once its customers under its own ownership.
-Backward integration means companies try to gain ownership over companies that were once its suppliers.
-The main aim of forward integration is to capture a bigger market share whereas the main purpose of backward integration is to take advantage of economies of scale.
-An example of this can be a car manufacturer taking ownership or acquiring an already-established car dealer in the market whereas an example of backward integration can be a car manufacturer acquiring a tire production company where the tires required for the cars will be produced in-house.
-It provides control over the supply chain whereas backward integration provides control over the purchasing power.
+As the name suggests, forward integration means a company has to bring other companies which were once its customers under its own ownership.
+Backward integration means companies try to gain ownership over companies that were once their suppliers.
+The main aim of forward integration is to capture a bigger market share, whereas the main purpose of backward integration is to take advantage of economies of scale.
+An example of this can be a car manufacturer taking ownership or acquiring an already-established car dealer in the market.
+In contrast, an example of backward integration can be a car manufacturer acquiring a tire production company where the tires required for the cars will be produced in-house.
+It provides control over the supply chain, whereas backward integration provides control over the purchasing power.

 Benefits